cathsmith57/DotMapper/UserGuide.md

 ## Data sets

 DotMapper uses two data files, cases and venues.
-They must be saved as .csv files with variable names in column headers and one row per individual case or venue.
+They must be saved as .csv files with variable names in the first rows of columns and one row per individual case or venue.

 ### Cases

 Details of cases of disease, using one row per individual.
 Must include:

 - Unique patient identifier.
-- Date of case report or notification, formatted as dd/mm/yyy (e.g. 25/05/2005).
+- Date of case report or notification, formatted as dd/mm/yyyy (e.g. 25/05/2005).
 - Latitude and lohgitude of case location.

 Optionally, it can also include characteristics of cases (e.g. age, sex, risk factors).
 These must be categorical variables.